Distance Computer Science Program

 • Tests are proctored digitally.
 Tests in CS 1301 must be taken in a four-day window.
 Tests in CS 1331 must be taken at specific times and dates provided on the syllabus.

-CS 1301: Introduction to Computing
+CS 1301: Introduction to Computing (3 hours)

 This introductory computer science course teaches students foundational computing principles, including how to write and read computer code and how to run and debug code.
 This innovative online course includes recorded lectures, optional recitations, and online discussion forums.
 Students learn to program in Python.
 They take four proctored exams at the time of their choosing, each within its own four-day window.